Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Real Data Examples

 \subsection{Cluster Analysis: GENE EXPRESSION CANCER}

 In this example, we work with the \textit{Gene expression cancer RNA-Seq Data Set}, which can be downloaded from the \href{https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq}{UCI Machine Learning Repository}.
 This data set is part of the data collected by ``The Cancer Genome Atlas Pan-Cancer analysis project"" \citep{cancer}.
-The data set we are working with consists of a random extraction of gene expressions of patients having different types of tumor: BRCA (breast carcinoma), KIRC (kidney renal clear-cell carcinoma), COAD (colon adenocarcinoma), LUAD (lung squamous carcinoma) and PRAD (prostate adenocarcinoma).
+The {considered data set} consists of a random extraction of gene expressions of patients having different types of tumor: BRCA (breast carcinoma), KIRC (kidney renal clear-cell carcinoma), COAD (colon adenocarcinoma), LUAD (lung squamous carcinoma) and PRAD (prostate adenocarcinoma).
 In total, the data set contains the information of 801 patients, and for each patient we have information of 20531 variables, which are the RNA sequencing values of 20531 genes.
 To reduce the dimensionality and to apply model-based clustering algorithms, we have removed the genes with almost zero sum of squares ($< 10^{-5}$) and applied PCA to the remaining genes.
 We have taken the first 14 principal components, the minimum number of components retaining more than 50 $\%$ of the total variance.
-Applying model-based clustering methods looking for 5 groups to this reduced data set, we have found that 3-CPC, fitted with $c_{sh}=c_{vol}=1000$, improves the BIC value obtained by the best parsimonious model estimated by \textit{mclust}.\\
+Applying model-based clustering methods looking for 5 groups to this reduced data set, we have found that 3-CPC, fitted with $c_{sh}=c_{vol}=1000$, improves the BIC value obtained by the best parsimonious model estimated by \textit{mclust}.
 The results obtained from 3-CPC, presented in Table \ref{tab:Cancer}, significantly improve the assignment error made by $mclust$.
 Figure \ref{fig:cancer3cpc} shows the projection of the solution obtained by 3-CPC onto the first six principal components computed in the preprocessing steps.